Salomons - CCCU

 One full year (or its equivalent on a part-time basis) of relevant work experience must have been completed by the time of application.

-Although many applicants gain relevant clinical experience through Assistant or Research Psychologist posts, many other pathways are relevant to gaining such experience and are valued equally highly by the Course.
+Although many applicants gain relevant clinical experience through Assistant or Research Psychologist posts, many other pathways are relevant to gaining such experience.
 These may include, for example, work experience gained within social services, IAPT services, healthcare assistant/support worker roles in the NHS, private or voluntary sector services, and in service user and carer organisations.

 All such employment needs to be directly related to the practical application of psychological principles, acquired in either a paid or unpaid capacity.